An archive and research project on the colonial history of Germany

 Today, however, knowledge of this history and its impact is hardly present in the German public sphere.
 Official German ‘collective memory’ actively displaces, silences, or denies this history.
 Many schoolbooks, media outlets, and politicians ignore this period, downplay its importance, or portray it as if it evolved in isolation from an alleged ‘core’ of “German history”.
 As a consequence, colonialism is often seen as part of the ‘distant’ past.
 As some are now trying to say, however, we cannot understand Germany without understanding its role as a colonial power.

 The project intends to work upon a new form of ‘collective memory’ by turning to private documents, photographs, stories, and any other ‘traces’ of colonialism.
 Since Colonial Neighbours is a constant work in progress it builds on collaboration with the neighbourhood, artists, activists, researchers and initiatives.
-The location of the archive in Neukölln, Berlin, is especially significant.
-The cultural diversity of our ‘Kiez’ reflects the historical interconnections between Berlin, Europe and the Global South.
+The transition of the archive from Neukölln to Wedding, Berlin, is especially significant.
+The cultural diversity of these ‘Kieze’ reflects the historical interconnections between Berlin, Europe and the Global South.

 The city of Berlin, with its long history of migration itself, has a crucial role in the history of colonialism.
 Its representatives in power chose the capital to host the famous Berlin Conference, also known as the Congo Conference in 1884-1885, where the African continent was divided between European rulers.
 Berlin consolidated the process of global European expansion, as it was here that the political rules which would install formal colonial power over African territories were established.
 Colonialism is connected to the history of racism, and that racism haunts us until today.
 Minorities continue to be victims of Germany’s racist legacy.
 Berlin, which is home to people from up to 160 different nationalities, has to face and question on-going modes of injustice based upon racism.